saha-rajdeep/Alexa-News-Sentiment-Analyzer/readme.md

 **2. Register at newsapi.org for your own API Key:**
-Once you get your key replace <your API key here> in insertDynamoIOT.py lambda
+Once you get your key replace <your API key here> in IOTLambda.py lambda (under iotButton_Lambda folder).

 **3. Lambdas:**